TASRobotics/guide/github-guide/03-branches.md

 2. Someone else merges another branch into master
 3. You want the new changes in master to also be in your branch

-To do this, go to `Branch > Update from default branch` in GitHub desktop.
+To do this, go to `Branch > Update from master` in GitHub desktop.

 ## The network diagram